PriceComparisonStandardsGroup/AddOns/README.md

 </c:CreditAgreements>
 ```

-## Sample Response Elements - How to include the new elements in a pre-exiting insurer response
+## Sample Response Elements - How to include the new elements in a pre-existing insurer response
 ```xml
 <!--This example is used to explain why we need a new standard and how the new standard can be added to an existing insurer response,
 	the example already includes te insurers internal standard for 'ancillaries'-->